 Late assignment submissions will be subject to a penalty of 10% per day late up to a maximum of 3 days.
 After 3 days, assignments will not be accepted anymore and will be marked as 0.
-If you have an illness or other valid reason for an extension, you must contact your home faculty's academic advising office to obtain an official academic consideration from them and then follow up with your instructor to determine a reasonable extension (typically 2 days, but it's up to the discretion of the academic advisor).
+If you have an illness or other valid reason for an extension, you must contact your home faculty's academic advising office to obtain an official academic consideration from them and then follow up with your instructor to determine a reasonable extension.

 Re-submissions are allowed but note that re-submissions after the deadline will be penalized for being late, regardless of when the initial submission was made.
+Assignments will contain instructions for submitting them, which you must follow.
+We will not accept assignments submitted via email or any format other than what is stated in the assignments.